top resources prepare coding interview

 The thing that I really like about using LeetCode is that you are given the runtime in milliseconds and memory in megabytes for each of your solutions.
 This lets you compare different ways of solving a problem against yourself, which leads you in the direction of thinking about how to program more efficiently in general.

-Codility is a coding test platform used by many recruiters.
-The setup is similar to LeetCode, with the question given on the left side of the screen and the code editor on the right side.
+Codility has a setup that’s similar to LeetCode, with the question given on the left side of the screen and the code editor on the right side.
 As with LeetCode, you’re able to run your code using your own test cases and print out to the console.

 The main difference is that Codility tests are timed.